WhyAre/tp/docs/UserGuide.md

   Records "graded" status for two students' midterms.

 > **Warning (v1.5)**:
-> - As stated earlier, using tutorial tags (`t/`) when editing student records will not:
+> - As stated earlier, using tutorial tags (`t/`) when adding student records will not:
     >   - Automatically update existing submissions
 >   - Synchronize with attendance records
 > - Resolution planned for v1.6